dl3061/GDD2_Project2/README.md

 Today we learned about...

-We learned about git committing
+We learned about git conflicts.